taylorflatt/windows-shutdown-timer/README.md

 ## Usage

-Download WindowsShutdownTimer.exe anywhere to your computer and simply run it.
+Download [WindowsShutdownTimer.exe](https://github.com/taylorflatt/windows-shutdown-timer/raw/master/WindowsShutdownTimer.exe) located in the repository anywhere to your computer and simply run it.
 No installation is required.
 The only file stored is noted below and I will be adding an option to turn off the ability to save settings if you so choose.

 ## Notes